Service Level Objectives (SLOs)

 Error budget consumption bar

-A color bar is used for visualization of the error budget consumption.
-This bar provides an at-a-glance overview of the current state of your error budget, helping you quickly assess the health of your SLOs.
+A color bar visualizes of the error budget consumption and provides an at-a-glance overview of the current state of your error budget, helping you quickly assess the health of your SLOs.

 By combining these metrics and visual indicators, the SLOs tab offers a comprehensive view of your service-level objectives, empowering you to monitor and manage them effectively.